BANANA CHAN: A Tsundere Chronicle, by Alan Holman.

 BANANA CHAN Episode Scripts: [1][2][3][4][5][6][7][8][9][10][11][12][13][14][15][16][17][18][19][20][21][22][23][24][25][26][27][28][29][30][31][32][33][34][35][36]

-Episode Guide! - Concept Art - Some Scenes From This Series In Manga Form
+Episode Guide! - Concept Art by Humans - Some Scenes From This Series In Manga Form - Concept Art By A.I.

 Listen To: The Music Of Banana Chan